Azhovan/Stater/Readme.md

 ...
 ```
-At the very higher level all states are inherited from `stdClass`.
+At the very higher level, all states are inherited from `stdClass`.
 ```php

 class State extends AbstractObject